 The conflict and the possibility that rains will fail for the fifth consecutive year are the main reasons people are leaving their homes and arriving in Baidoa – they are looking for health and humanitarian assistance.
 The city hosts the highest number of displaced people in Somalia, second only to Mogadishu.

 This year alone, we have received more than 200,000 new arrivals, with some taking long journeys to get here.
 They do so without proper transportation and face security issues along the way.
 Until they reach Baidoa, they're going through so much.
 We see mothers who tell us they have lost babies on the way, but they continue their journey to bring other children for treatment.

 We have witnessed a lot of critical conditions and people going through so much grief and pain.
 One of the patients I remember is a 23-year-old mother who came in with her child – the mother had measles, and the girl had malnutrition.MSF Medical Activity Manager Dr. Asma Aweis Abdallah

-In Baidoa, most of the children we receive are already under weight.
+In Baidoa, most of the children we receive are already underweight.
 Some lose subcutaneous fat and are skin on bone.
-If this is chronic, repeated again and again it affects the development of the brain of the child, the productivity of the child for the future and in general the community because children are the asset for tomorrow's generation – all because of inadequate nutrition.
+If this is chronic, repeated again and again, it affects the child's brain development, the child's productivity for the future and in general, the community because children are an asset for tomorrow's generation – all because of inadequate nutrition.

 Another thing that malnutrition does to people is to reduce their immune system's response to other infectious diseases, so children who have malnutrition are prone to other health issues.
-In Baidoa we are seeing this cycle of people coming in with infectious diseases, then coming back for malnutrition or the other way around.
-There are also a lot of outbreaks attributed to the water shortage, climate change and the lack of vaccination coverage for children under 15.
+In Baidoa, we see this cycle of people coming in with infectious diseases, then returning for malnutrition or the other way around.
+There are also a lot of outbreaks attributed to water shortage, climate change and the lack of vaccination coverage for children under 15.
 It´s increasing the mortality of children.